Elbow Pain

 LIGAMENTS OF THE ELBOW JOINT:

 • There are a collection of ligaments that connect the bones forming the elbow joint to each other, contributing to the stability of the joint.
-The humeroulnar and the humeroradial joints each have a ligament connecting the two bones involved at the articulation: the ulnar collateral and the radial collateral ligaments.
+The humeroulnar and the humeroradial joints each have a ligament connecting the two bones involved in the articulation: the ulnar collateral and the radial collateral ligaments.

 • The ulnar collateral ligament extends from the medial epicondyle of the humerus to the coronoid process of the ulna.
-It is triangular in shape, and is composed of three parts: an anterior, a posterior and an inferior band.
+It is triangular in shape and is composed of three parts: an anterior, a posterior, and an inferior band.

 • The radial collateral ligament has a low attachment to the lateral epicondyle of the humerus.
 The distal fibres blend with the annular ligament that encloses the head of the radius, as well as with the fibers of the supinator and the extensor carpi radialis brevis muscles.